swapniljariwala/nsepy/README.md

 # nsepy
 Python Library to get publicly available data on NSE website ie. stock quotes, historical data, live indices

+##Libraries Required
+- requests
+- beautifulsoup
+- numpy
+- scipy
+- pandas
+For Windows systems you can install Anaconda, this will cover many dependancies (You'll have to install requests and beautifulsoup additionally though)
 ##Usage
 Store data directly to csv using simple functions
 ```python